datacarpentry/datacarpentry.github.io/pages/sponsors.md

 ---

 ![NumFOCUS](/images/numfocus_logo.png)
-We are a 501(c)(3) non-profit organization as a fiscally sponsored project of [NumFOCUS](http://numfocus.org).
+We are a fiscally sponsored project of [NumFOCUS](http://numfocus.org), a 501(c)3 non-profit organization.
 Their aim to promote the use of accessible and reproducible computing in science and technology through educational programs, the promotion of high-level languages, reproducible scientific research, and open-code development, and an increase in collaborative research tools and documentation.

 ![Software Carpentry](/images/software-carpentry-banner.png)
 Data Carpentry is a spin-off organization of [Software Carpentry](http://software-carpentry.org) and we continue to be closely aligned.
 We are extremely grateful for their collaboration